 Mammary duct ectasia

-Mammary duct ectasia is a noncancerous or benign condition that affects the milk ducts in the breast.
-The ducts become wider, and their walls become thicker, which can lead to a blockage and buildup of fluid.
+Mammary duct ectasia is a noncancerous, or benign, condition that affects the milk ducts in the breast.
+The ducts become wider, and their walls get thicker, which can lead to a blockage and buildup of fluid.

 It usually causes bloody nipple discharge and redness or tenderness of the nipple and areola.
 Sometimes, a mass may be present under the areola.

-Mastitis typically causes redness, warmth, and tenderness of the affected breast.
-However, more serious symptoms can include fever, breast abscess, and a serious blood infection known as septicemia.
+It typically causes inflammation, warmth, and tenderness of the affected breast.
+However, more serious symptoms can include fever, breast abscess, and the serious blood infection septicemia.

 Other types of rash that can affect the breast include:

-- Candidiasis is a fungal infection and typically occurs in the skin folds, including under the breasts.
+- Candidiasis: A fungal infection that typically occurs in the skin folds, including under the breasts.

-- Atopic dermatitis, also known as eczema, is an inflammation of the skin that causes redness, itching, and may cause the skin to scale, crust over, or ooze fluid.
+- Atopic dermatitis: Also known as eczema, atopic dermatitis is an inflammation of the skin that causes redness and itching and may cause the skin to scale, crust over, or ooze fluid.

-- Psoriasis is an inflammatory and chronic skin condition that causes reddish patches of skin covered with silvery scales.
+- Psoriasis: An inflammatory, chronic skin condition that causes reddish patches of skin covered with silvery scales.

-- Hives, also known as urticaria, is an allergic reaction to certain foods, medications, or other substances.
-It causes red, raised, and itchy skin rashes.
+- Hives: Hives, or urticaria, is an allergic reaction to certain foods, medications, or other substances.
+It causes inflamed, raised, and itchy skin rashes.

-- Shingles is a nerve infection that causes a painful red rash along a nerve that can occur anywhere on the body, including on or near the breast area.
+- Shingles: A nerve infection that causes a painful rash along a nerve that can occur anywhere on the body, including on or near the breast area.

-- Scabies is an itchy skin condition that occurs when small mites burrow into the skin.
+- Scabies: An itchy skin condition that occurs when small mites burrow into the skin.
 Scabies is contagious and can spread quickly through close physical contact with infected people.

-- Seborrheic dermatitis is a common inflammatory skin condition that mainly affects the scalp and causes red and scaly patches.
+- Seborrheic dermatitis: This condition is a common inflammatory skin condition that mainly affects the scalp and causes red and scaly patches.
 These patches can also appear on the face and upper part of the body, including the breasts.

-- Cellulitis is a potentially serious skin condition.
-It occurs when bacteria enter the skin through a break or crack and cause swelling, redness, warmth, and pain in the affected area.
+- Cellulitis: A potentially serious skin condition, it occurs when bacteria enter the skin through a break or crack and cause swelling, inflammation, warmth, and pain in the affected area.
 Cellulitis can occur anywhere on the body and spread to other parts.

-Red spots or a rash on the breast is usually not a cause for concern but can sometimes be a sign of a more serious condition, including breast cancer.
+A spot or rash on the breast is usually not a cause for concern but can sometimes be a sign of a more serious condition, including breast cancer.

-People should see a doctor, as soon as possible, if the rash occurs alongside any of the following symptoms:
+People should contact a doctor as soon as possible if the rash occurs alongside any of the

 - changes in the breast skin